dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Templates/Template_Deploy.md

+> Azure Resource Manager Community Documentation - Beta Version

+> Work in progress - This community driven documentation is considered to be in preview stage at this time.
+Documentation might contain errors, might not cover every aspect or might lack complete parts, even important parts.
+Please help us make this documentation better by [contributing](CONTRIBUTING.md) anything that you think would make it better.

+---

 #  Deploying a Template
 There are several ways to deploy a template, all described in details in the [Tools](../Tools/README.md) section of this document.
 You can also find examples in each programing language [SDK](../ARM/SDKs/README.md) section.
 We will cover in high level some of the deployment methods, to get you started with deploying templates: